3 Useful Ways to Install Windows 7 to NVMe SSD

 Clone Windows 7 to NVMe SSD

 For those who are not familiar with hard drive cloning or system migration, you can follow the instructions below and clone Windows 7 to NVMe SSD in simple steps.
 These steps are applicable to clone Windows 10 to NVMe SSD and other operating systems as well, including Windows 8/8.1/11.

 Note that the cloning process will delete all the data on the NVMe SSD before starting to clone.
 If there is any data on it, make sure to backup the SSD.

 1. Download the disk cloning software and run it.

 2. Under Clone tab, select Disk Clone.
-If you only need to clone Windows 7 system, you can choose System Clone, which is available in the Professional version and higher.
+If you only need to clone Windows 7 system, you can choose System Clone.

 3. Select the current boot drive as the source disk and then select the NVMe SSD as the destination disk.

 4. Check the option “SSD Alignment”, which will improve the performance of the destination SSD.
 If you are trying to clone smaller SSD to larger NVMe SSD, you can click “Edit Partitions” to resize partitions on the cloned SSD.
 After that, click on Start Clone to start the clone.

 When the cloning process finishes, you can reboot your computer into BIOS and change the first boot device to the cloned NVMe drive.
 After that, you can enjoy the fast speed.
 Above steps also apply to clone NVMe to NVMe SSD.

 Among these three ways to install Windows 7 to NVMe SSD, you can choose the best one that suits you.
 Besides the cloning function, AOMEI Backupper is also regarded as a backup and restore tool.
 You can use it to backup system on your old HDD in case of system crash and backup external hard drive to another, etc.

 If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
 With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.